SakshiMakwane/missingskill-learning/README.md

 Output:9.2
 ```
 5.**JSON**
-JSON is often used to send data overnetwork.
+JSON is often used to send data over the network.
 JSON format is same as object the only difference it used "" to write key  .Write using {"Key":"Value"}.
 Example:
 ``` JAVASCRIPT